Skip to main content

 Make the Solar System Orbit and Rotate

-In this section, we created a realistic orbital system where the Earth rotates around its axis while orbiting the Sun, and the Moon orbits around the Earth.
-We used XRCC's behavior system to control the rotation and orbital speeds of celestial bodies, making them move in a coordinated way.
-By using empty objects as orbital pivots and linking objects together, we created a hierarchical system that mimics the real solar system's movements.
+In this section, we will create a realistic orbital system where the Earth rotates around its axis while orbiting the Sun, and the Moon orbits around the Earth.
+We will use XRCC's behaviour system to control the rotation and orbital speeds of celestial bodies, making them move in a coordinated way.
+By using empty objects as orbital pivots and linking objects together, we will create a hierarchical system that mimics the real solar system's movements.
 The speed control variables allow users to adjust the simulation speed to better observe the planetary motions.

 1. Select the "Variables" button to open the "Instance Variable Panel".
-You can see there are different type of variable for each planets.
+You can see there are different types of variables for each planet.

-OrbitSpeedControl: to control the orbit speed of all planets.
-Feel free to change to a different number.
+OrbitSpeedControlTo control the orbit speed of all planets.
+Feel free to change it to a different number.

-RotateSpeedControl: to control the rotational speed of all planets.
-Feel free to change to a different number.
+RotateSpeedControlTo control the rotational speed of all planets.
+Feel free to change it to a different number.

 Set the Earth to Rotate